How to Become a Home Health Aide in Indiana (2026)

 How long does it take to become a Home Health Aide in Indiana?

-It's very fast.
-The required state-approved HHA training program is only 75 hours long and can be completed in just a few weeks.
+It is a fast process.
+The required state-compliant HHA training programme is 75 hours long and can typically be completed in just a few weeks.

 What is the difference between a caregiver and an HHA in Indiana?

-A general "caregiver" or "companion" may not have formal training and typically provides non-medical companionship and housekeeping.
-A certified Home Health Aide (HHA) in Indiana has completed a 75-hour state-approved program, passed an exam, and can perform basic health-related tasks under the supervision of a nurse.
+A general "caregiver" or "companion" may not have formal training and typically provides non-medical services like companionship and light housekeeping.
+A Home Health Aide in Indiana has completed a 75-hour training programme, passed a competency evaluation, and is listed on the state registry, allowing them to perform basic health-related tasks under nurse supervision.

 Are HHA and CNA the same thing in Indiana?

-No, they are separate certifications.
-In Indiana, HHA training is 75 hours and is focused on home settings.
-CNA training is more extensive at 105 hours and qualifies you to work in a wider range of facilities, including nursing homes and hospitals.
+No, they are separate roles with different training requirements.
+HHA training is 75 hours and focuses on care in a home setting.
+CNA training is more extensive at 105 hours (30 classroom, 75 clinical) and qualifies you to work in a wider range of facilities, including nursing homes and hospitals.

 Final Thoughts